-Assessment of the arbitration section of the course will take two forms: there will be one assignment (due date still to be decided, but probably the third week of May), which will count for 10% of the total mark in the ADR course.
+Assessment of the arbitration section of the course will take two forms: there will be one assignment, which will count for 10% of the total mark in the ADR course.
 In addition, the arbitration component will occupy one half of the June written examination.
 The June examination counts for 50% of the total mark in the ADR course, and the arbitration component thereof will thus be 25% of the total ADR course mark.
 10% for the assignment plus 25% for the examination thus means that the arbitration component has a 35% weighting in the total course.